IoanAnev/argodsm-npb/NPB-OMP/README.md

 **NPB-FF** - This directory contains the parallel version implemented with FastFlow.

+**NPB-DSM** - This directory contains the parallel version implemented with ArgoDSM/OpenMP.

 # The Five Kernels and Three Pseudo-applications

 Each directory is independent and contains its own implemented version of the kernels and pseudo-applications: